Frequently Asked Questions

 You can submit your image file(s) via the upload button towards the bottom of the page.
 When submitting files, please make sure:

-• Your file is formatted as PNG, SVG, EPS, or AI
+• Your file is formatted as PNG, SVG, EPS, AI, PSD, and PDF.

 • Saved with a resolution of 300 DPI.